bitfocus/companion-module-aja-kumo/HELP.md

 This module sends a HTTP GET request to the router for control

 * Route an input to an output
-* Select a destination (no command is send to Kumo Router!)
+* Select a destination
-* Route source to active destination
+* Select a source
 * Perform router salvo (not tested!)